psf/black/README.md

 * it does nothing if no sources are passed to it;
 * it will read from standard input and write to standard output if `-` is used as the filename;
-* it only outputs messages to users on standard error.
+* it only outputs messages to users on standard error;
+* exits with code 0 unless an internal error occured (or `--check` was used).

 ## The philosophy behind *Black*